 While it is always a given that classroom facilitation is, in itself, part of the qualities of a good trainer, what’s more important though is that a trainer is expected to be a facilitator of change – or even better, an advocate of change.

 With today’s adaptive global workforce and dynamic business environment, changes are constant.
-Processes and knowledge that were the standards a few days ago can become obsolete and defunct at the blink of an eye.
-What are considered as the guiding principles and industry standards today, might be different tomorrow.
+Processes and knowledge that were the standards a few days ago can become obsolete and defunct in the blink of an eye.
+What is considered as the guiding principles and industry standards today, might be different tomorrow.

 A trainer is always expected to be at the forefront of change.
 New processes and recent knowledge would always demand some type of learning intervention.
 Moreover, with constant changes, competency and performance gaps are always bound to ensue; and the trainer, in turn, can evaluate and recommend viable and sustainable solutions.

 5. Trainers are Evaluators